MONICA-Project/OGCServiceCatalogue/README.md

 # Monica OGCServiceCatalogue
 <!-- Short description of the project. -->

-OGCServiceCatralogue manages the OGC based Service Catalogue
+OGCServiceCatalogue manages the OGC based Service Catalogue

 <!-- A teaser figure may be added here.
 It is best to keep the figure small (<500KB) and in the same repo -->